Skip to content

 Best technique: 4-7-8 Breathing (for high anxiety) or Box Breathing (for moderate anxiety)

-If the anxiety is real — pounding heart, stomach doing backflips — use 4-7-8.
-Four rounds (inhale for 4, hold for 7, exhale for 8) hits like a switch in 2 minutes.
+If the anxiety is high — pounding heart, stomach doing backflips — try 4-7-8.
+Four rounds (inhale for 4, hold for 7, exhale for 8) can give your attention something steady to follow.
 Do a body release first if you’re clenching anything.

 If it’s just regular presentation nerves, box breathing is better.
 It calms you without dulling the edge you actually need — you want alert, not sedated.